Documentation

 labelsdict[int, str] | Nonea dictionary of text labels for each point on the scale

-imageMediaItem | NoneAn option image to show the user, from the s.media collection
+imageMediaItem | Nonean image to show with the question, from the s.media collection

-defaultint | Nonethe default value to use when generating test data.
+defaultint | Nonethe default value to use when generating test data

 dont_know_optionstrOptionally add a "Don't know" option to the question using this text.